yunlintang/EE541_Final_Project/README.md

   - then download all the datasets from the [Kaggle webstie](https://www.kaggle.com/datasets/rounakbanik/the-movies-dataset?select=ratings_small.csv) to the folder `"data/raw"`

 ## Layout
+- `config` contains json files for all the input params.
+- `data` contains two folder: `raw` and `interim`
+- `notebooks` contains Jupyter notebook files
 - `src` contains py files
-- `notebooks` contains Jupyter notebook files
-- `data` contains two folder: `raw` and `interim`

 ## Building
 - data